SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 When a recoverer consumes the final exception, the message is acked and is not sent to the dead letter exchange, if any.

->NOTE: When `RepublishMessageRecoverer` is used on the consumer side, the received message has `deliveryMode` in the `receivedDeliveryMode` message property.
+>When `RepublishMessageRecoverer` is used on the consumer side, the received message has `deliveryMode` in the `receivedDeliveryMode` message property.
 In this case the `deliveryMode` is `null`.
 That means a `NON_PERSISTENT` delivery mode on the broker.
 You can configure the `RepublishMessageRecoverer` for the `deliveryMode` to set into the message to republish if it is `null`.